Toward Unlimited Self-Learning MCMC with Parallel Adaptive Annealing: INTRODUCTION

 \section{INTRODUCTION}

 High-dimensional probability distributions for which the normalizing factor is not analyzable appear in a wide variety of fields.
 For example, they appear in condensed-matter physics \citep{binder1993monte, baumgartner2012monte}, biochemistry \citep{manly2018randomization}, and Bayesian inference \citep{martin2011mcmcpack, gelman1995bayesian, foreman2013emcee}.
 Markov chain Monte Carlo (MCMC) methods are powerful and versatile numerical methods for sampling from such probability distributions.
-MCMC methods generate a sequence of samples that converge to the target distribution.
-The transition probability is determined on the basis of detailed balance conditions.
-As a practical example, the accept/reject process of Metropolis--Hastings \citep{hastings1970monte} can guarantee the detailed balance condition for any proposal distribution satisfying the mild condition.
-Although theoretical guarantees exist, convergence and mixing depend on a proposal distribution.
+Its efficiency strongly depends on the choice of the proposal.

-Among recent advances in machine learning, a general method called the self-learning Monte Carlo (SLMC) method \citep{liu2017self} was introduced to accelerate MCMC simulations by training an machine learning model to propose uncorrelated states in the Markov chain and has been applied to various problems \citep{xu2017self, shen2018self}.
-In particular, A generative model with latent variables realize efficient global update through the obtained information-rich latent representation \citep{huang2017accelerated, albergo2019flow, monroe2022learning, tanaka2017towards}.
-Although powerful, the performance of SLMC simulation strongly depends on the properties of the machine learning model and the quality of training data to train the machine learning model.
-For example, it is challenging to directly use SLMC for multimodal distributions because obtaining unbiased training data among all modes is difficult.
+Among recent advances in machine learning, a general method called the self-learning Monte Carlo (SLMC) method \citep{liu2017self} was introduced to accelerate MCMC simulations by an automated proposal with a machine learning model and has been applied to various problems \citep{xu2017self, shen2018self}.
+In particular, a latent generative model realizes efficient global update through the obtained information-rich latent representation \citep{huang2017accelerated, albergo2019flow, monroe2022learning, tanaka2017towards}.
+Although powerful, the performance of SLMC simulation strongly depends on an automated proposal with machine learning models and the quality of training data to train the proposal.
+For example, it is challenging to directly use SLMC for multimodal distributions because obtaining accurate training data covering all modes is difficult.